Attorney Advertising. Prior results do not guarantee a similar outcome.

 Travelers Indemnity Co. v.
 Dammann & Co., Inc., et al., (NJ Superior Court, Law Div., Middlesex County).
 As lead counsel to defendant export-import company in food industry, made favorable law for policyholders seeking coverage for allegedly defective food products.
 See Travelers Indem.
 Co. v.
 Dammann & Co., Inc., 594 F.3d 238 (3rd Cir.
 2010).

 Chickasha Cotton Oil Co. v.
 Houston General Insurance Co. et al. (Hunt County, Texas).
-Lead counsel to plaintiff manufacturer of cottonseed oil; established favorable precedent on multiple issues in favorable precedent on many key issues, including the pollution exclusion, lost policies, and bad faith.
+Lead counsel to plaintiff manufacturer of cottonseed oil; established favorable precedent on many key issues, including the pollution exclusion, lost policies, and bad faith.
 See Chickasha Cotton Oil Company v.
 Houston General Ins.
 Co. et. al., 2002 WL 1792467 (Tex.
 App.
 Dallas) (2002).

 Disability/Health Care Litigation